-Craig Taylor will begin his fourth season as an assistant coach with the Trine University women’s basketball program in 2017-18.
+Craig Taylor will begin his fifth season as an assistant coach with the Trine University women’s basketball program in 2018-19.

 Taylor brings more than 35 years of coaching experience and a winning tradition to the Trine staff and became an assistant to the women’s program in 2014.
 During that time, the Thunder have vaulted up the conference ranks to the top of the MIAA.